 Do you think that's appropriate, Reverend White?

-That the president invites those radicals to the White House repeatedly.
+That the president invites those radicals to the White House repeatedly?

 You know, I would never invite Al Sharpton to my house.

-I have I have no interest in the world.
+I have no interest in that.

 You're a good man.